John Pontifex (cricketer, born 1771)

-John Pontifex (1 July 1771 – 1 September 1841) was an English amateur cricketer who made 11 appearances in first-class cricket matches from 1804 to 1810.
-He was a member of the Marylebone Cricket Club (MCC) and played for the Gentlemen in the first two Gentlemen v Players matches in 1806.
+John Pontifex (1 July 1771 – 1 September 1841) was an English amateur cricketer who made 19 appearances in historically important matches from 1796 to 1810.
+(Note: Any match listed in the ACS' Important Match Guide (1981) is historically important, and therefore of the highest standard, whether or not a scorecard might exist.
+The same applies to numerous matches discovered by researchers since 1981.
+For further information, see First-class cricket.)
+He was a member of the Marylebone Cricket Club (MCC), and played for the Gentlemen in the first two Gentlemen v Players matches in 1806.